Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.2

-Memory Bandwidth: Bandwidth is the maximum amount of data (in units of megabytes per second) that can be transferred over the external memory interface in a second.
-The number is worked out by multiplying the card's interface width by the speed of its memory.
-If the card has DDR memory, the result should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of megabytes per second) that can be moved across the external memory interface in one second.
+It's worked out by multiplying the bus width by the speed of its memory.
+If it uses DDR type memory, it must be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
 The better the bandwidth is, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
-This number is calculated by multiplying the total texture units by the core speed of the chip.
-The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
+This number is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

 Display Prices